ncatlab/nlab-content/pages/9/2/9/2/2929/content.md

 A **bicategory of relations** is a [[cartesian bicategory]] which is [[locally posetal 2-category|locally posetal]] and moreover in which for every object $X$, the [[diagonal morphism|diagonal]] $\Delta\colon X\to X\otimes X$ and [[codiagonal]] $\nabla\colon X\otimes X\to X$ satisfy the [[Frobenius condition]]:
 $$\nabla\Delta = (1\otimes \Delta)(\nabla \otimes 1).$$

-Of course, in the locally posetal case the definition of cartesian bicategory simplifies greatly: it amounts to a symmetric monoidal $Pos$-enriched category for which every object carries a commutative comonoid structure, for which the structure maps $\Delta_X: X \to X \otimes X$, $\varepsilon_X: X \to 1$ are left adjoint 1-morphisms, and for which every morphism $R: X \to Y$ is a colax morphism of comonoids in the sense that the following inequalities hold:
+Of course, in the locally posetal case the definition of cartesian bicategory simplifies greatly: it amounts to a symmetric monoidal [[Pos]]-[[enriched category]] for which every object carries a commutative [[comonoid]] structure, for which the structure maps $\Delta_X: X \to X \otimes X$, $\varepsilon_X: X \to 1$ are [[left adjoint]] 1-morphisms, and for which every morphism $R: X \to Y$ is a colax morphism of comonoids in the sense that the following inequalities hold:

 $$R \Delta_Y \leq \Delta_{X \otimes X} (R \otimes R), \qquad R \varepsilon_Y \leq \varepsilon_X.$$

 We remark that such structure is unique when it exists (being a cartesian bicategory is a property of, as opposed to structure on, a bicategory).
-The tensor product $\otimes$ behaves like the ordinary product of relations.
+The [[tensor product]] $\otimes$ behaves like the ordinary product of [[relation]]s.
 Note this is not a cartesian product in the sense of the usual universal property; nevertheless, it is customary to write it as a product $\times$, and we follow this custom below.
 It does become a cartesian product if one restricts to the subcategory of left adjoints (called _maps_), which should be thought of as functional relations.

 We record a few consequences of this notion.